-The Historic Preservation Commission recommends that the Planning Board approve of DSP-17052, Hillel at University of Maryland, with one condition that has been added in the Recommendation section of this report.
+The Historic Preservation Commission recommends that the Planning Board approve of DSP-17052, Hillel at University of Maryland, with one condition that has been included in this resolution.

 - g.
 Prince George's County Department of Permitting, Inspections and Enforcement (DPIE)-In a memorandum dated September 5, 2018 (Giles to Grover), incorporated herein by reference, DPIE provided comments on the site development plan, frontage improvements, storm drain system, the erosion/sediment control plan, etc. DPIE has no objection to the proposed DSP-17052.
 Their comments will be enforced through their separate permitting process. - h.
-Prince George's County Police Department-As of the writing of this technical staff report, no comments were received from the Police Department. - i.
-Prince George's County Health Department-As of the writing of this technical staff report, no comments were received from the Health Department. - j.
-Washington Suburban Sanitary Commission (WSSC)-In a memorandum dated May 4, 2018, WSSC provided standard comments on this application regarding existing water and sewer systems in the area, along with requirements for service and connections, requirements for easements, spacing, work within easements, meters, etc.
+Prince George's County Police Department-No comments were received from the Police Department. - i.
+Prince George's County Health Department-No comments were received from the Health Department.

-These issues must be addressed at the time of permits for the site work.
-The WSSC comments have been transmitted to the applicant.

-- k.
-Verizon-As of the writing of this technical staff report, Verizon did not offer comments on the subject application. - 1.
-Prince George's County Fire/EMS Department-As of the writing of this technical staff report, the Fire/EMS Department did not provide comments on the application. - m.
-City of College Park-As of the writing of this technical staff report, no comments were received from the City of College Park.
-The City Council's resolution will be presented at the time of the public hearing for this case. - n.
-Other Municipalities- As of the writing of this technical staff report, no comments were received from Riverdale Park, University Park, Berwyn Height and Hyattsville. - 14.
+- j.
+Washington Suburban Sanitary Commission (WSSC)-In a memorandum dated May 4, 2018, WSSC provided standard comments on this application regarding existing water and sewer systems in the area, along with requirements for service and connections, requirements for easements, spacing, work within easements, meters, etc. These issues must be addressed at the time of permits for the site work.
+The WSSC comments have been transmitted to the applicant. - k.
+Verizon-Verizon did not offer comments on the subject application. - 1.
+Prince George's County Fire/EMS Department-The Fire/EMS Department did not provide comments on the application. - m.
+City of College Park-At the time of the public hearing for this DSP on November 29, 2018, the city planner of the City of College Park presented the City Council's resolution, which recommends approval of the DSP with three conditions regarding street trees and lights within the right-of-way of Yale Avenue and off-site parking, all of which are outside the boundary of this DSP.
+The applicant was in full agreement with the City and proffered to include the three conditions in the City Council's resolution into this approval.
+The Planning Board approved the request and these conditions have been included in this approval. - n.
+Other Municipalities-No comments were received from Riverdale Park, University Park, Berwyn Heights or Hyattsville. - 14.
 The subject application adequately takes into consideration the requirements of the D-D-O Zone and the Central US 1 Corridor Sector Plan and SMA.
 The amendments to the development district standards required for this development, as discussed previously, would benefit the development and the development district, as required by Section 27-548.25(c) of the Zoning Ordinance, and would not substantially impair implementation of the sector plan. - 15.
-As required by Section 27-285(b)(1) of the Zoning Ordinance, the DSP will, if approved with the recommended conditions, represent a reasonable alternative for satisfying the site design guidelines of Subtitle 27, Part 3, Division 9, of the County Code without requiring unreasonable cost and without detracting substantially from the utility of the proposed development for its intended use. - 16.
-Per Section 27-285(b)(4) of the Zoning Ordinance, which became effective on September 1, 2010, a required finding for approval of a DSP is as follows:

-(4) The Planning Board may approve a Detailed Site Plan if it finds that the regulated environmental features have been preserved and/or restored in a natural state to the fullest extent possible in accordance with the requirements of Subtitle 24-130(b)(15).
+As required by Section 27-285(b)(1) of the Zoning Ordinance, the DSP will, if approved with conditions, represent a reasonable alternative for satisfying the site design guidelines of Subtitle 27, Part 3, Division 9, of the County Code without requiring unreasonable cost and without detracting substantially from the utility of the proposed development for its intended use. - 16.
+Per Section 27-285(b)(4) of the Zoning Ordinance, which became effective on September 1, 2010, a required finding for approval of a DSP is as follows: - (4) The Planning Board may approve a Detailed Site Plan if it finds that the regulated environmental features have been preserved and/or restored in a natural state to the fullest extent possible in accordance with the requirements of Subtitle 24-130(b)(15).